 Long term share based incentive scheme

-The members of Oriola-KD’s Group Management Team are covered by a long term share incentive scheme.
+The members of Oriola-KD’s Group Management Team are in the company’s long term share incentive scheme.
 The scheme unites the objectives of shareholders and key personnel to increase the value of the company, commits the key personnel to the company, and offers key personnel a competitive remuneration system based on ownership of shares in the company.

 The Board of Directors of Oriola-KD approved on 19 December 2012 a new share-based incentive plan for the Group executives for the years 2013-2015.
 The share-based incentive plan includes three performance periods which are calendar years 2013, 2014 and 2015.
 The Board of Directors of the company will decide on the performance criteria and on targets to be established for them at the beginning of each performance period.
-The potential reward from the plan for the performance period 2013 will be based on Oriola-KD Group’s Earnings per Share (EPS) and Return on Capital Employed (ROCE), per cent.
+The potential reward from the plan for the performance period 2014 will be based on Oriola-KD Group’s Earnings per Share (EPS).

 If an executive’s total earnings are more than his or her total salary of the calendar year preceding the reward payment multiplied by 3.5, the reward to be paid on the basis of the performance period will be reduced for such exceeding part.
 Total earnings mean total salary together with annual bonus and long-term incentive plan, and total salary means fixed base salary together with fringe benefits.

-In addition, the Board of Directors of Oriola-KD approved the terms and conditions of the key employees’ share savings plan on 28 May 2013.
-A total of about 50 key employees are participating in the plan.
-The savings period started on 1 October 2013 and ends on 30 September 2014.
+The Board of Directors of Oriola-KD approved the terms and conditions of the key employees’ share savings plan on 28 May 2013.
+On 27 August 2014 the Board of Directors decided to continue the Share Savings Plan with a new savings period 2014-2015.
+A total of about 40 key employees are participating in the plan.
+The savings period started on 1 October 2014 and ends on 30 September 2015.